ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/environmentVariables.md

 ## Setup

 All environment variables are set in `setup/config.sh`.
-This file will set 4 environment variables as described below as well as set up a virtual environment from which you will run the code.
+This file will set 4 environment variables as described below as well as set up a virtual environment, called `mousebrainatlas_virtualenv`, from which you will run the code.

-This file should be run with `$ source ./setup/config.sh` to set the repository directory properly.
+This setup should be run with `$ source ./setup/config.sh` to set the repository directory properly.
+This will also create `mousebrainatlas_virtualenv` in your repository folder.

 ### Evironmental variables
 ```python